citrusui/bbq-quest/_posts/2016-04-30-compiling-git-on-ios.md

 Suppose I chose to download the iOS 9.3 SDK and I had Theos installed.
 My path to the SDK would be `/var/theos/sdks/iPhoneOS9.3.sdk`.
 For the sake of this tutorial, I am going to leave the SDK path as a placeholder (/path/to/sdk/iPhoneOS.sdk) that you can adjust to your liking.

-Assuming you already have iFile or Filza open, let's symlink a couple of files.
-You can automate this process in a shell script by prefixing each line with `ln -s`.
+Assuming you already have iFile or Filza open, let's create and run a shell script.
+This will symlink the essential programs and headers to their appropriate places.

-- /usr/bin/clang /usr/bin/cc

-- /usr/bin/ranlib /usr/bin/armv7-apple-darwin11-ranlib

-- /usr/local/bin/perl /usr/bin/perl

-- /usr/include/openssl /path/to/sdk/iPhoneOS.sdk/usr/include/openssl

-- /usr/include/curl /path/to/sdk/iPhoneOS.sdk/usr/include/curl

-- /usr/include/libintl.h /path/to/sdk/iPhoneOS.sdk/usr/include/libintl.h

-- /usr/include/expat.h /path/to/sdk/iPhoneOS.sdk/usr/include/expat.h

-- /usr/include/expat_external.h /path/to/sdk/iPhoneOS.sdk/usr/include/expat_external.h

-- /usr/lib/libintl.8.0.2.dylib /path/to/sdk/iPhoneOS.sdk/usr/lib/libintl.dylib

-- /usr/lib/libcurl.4.dylib /path/to/sdk/iPhoneOS.sdk/usr/lib/libcurl.dylib

-- /usr/lib/libssl.0.9.8.dylib /path/to/sdk/iPhoneOS.sdk/usr/lib/libssl.dylib

-- /usr/lib/libcrypto.0.9.8.dylib /path/to/sdk/iPhoneOS.sdk/usr/lib/libcrypto.dylib

-- /usr/lib/libexpat.1.5.2.dylib /path/to/sdk/iPhoneOS.sdk/usr/lib/libexpat.dylib
+{% gist 38cefedf46773982a2abcd152c7234c3 %}

 After that's done, you're going to want to grab the Git source code (available [here](https://git-scm.com)).
 Unzip the source code to somewhere like `/var/mobile/git`.